Himanshuxyzz/LearnJavascript/Episode_13_Js_Engine_Exposed.md

 ##### # Compilation

-Javascript has something known as JIT (just in time) compilation ,**Javascript can behaves as interpreted and compiled language** language First of all What is an interpreter ?
+Javascript has something known as JIT (just in time) compilation ,**Javascript can behaves as interpreted and compiled language** First of all What is an interpreter ?
 So it basically takes your code and starts executing the code line by line in the order and that's how whole code is executed.

 Where as There are other languages which uses compiler to compile the code, so in case of compiler whole code is compiled first of all even before executing, so the code is compiled and a new code is compiled and new code is formed which is the optimised version of the code the it's executed.